-This is a spin on a recipe my mom used to make for me before I was gluten and dairy free.
+This is a spin on a recipe my mom used to make for me as a kid.
 It holds a special place in my heart, I have many fond memories of her making this fantastic chowder and fresh homemade bread.
 Oh man, I’m almost drooling just thinking of it.
 I’ve made this soup in the multiple times, both with ham and with bacon, and you can’t go wrong either way.

 Bacon Corn Chowder

 - 2 cans coconut milk